Key considerations when choosing a management buy-in or buyout

 Haines Watts works with many clients to create and revise their succession and exit plans.
 If you are planning a management buy-in or management buy-out, we can give you all the advice you need.
 We can advise on valuation, raising finance and negotiations.

-Contact us today at our offices in Wirral, Chester and Liverpool to discuss succession planning and your exit options.
+Contact us today to discuss succession planning and your exit options.

 Conclusion